izawartka/gta2-sty-viewer-js/README.md

 ## About
 A web viewer for GTA2 graphics files (.sty) written from scratch in pure JS.
 Features so far:
 - Full support for these weird GTA2 virtual and physical palettes
+- Tiles viewer
-- Browsing tiles & info about them
+    - Info about selected tile
-- Browsing sprites
+- Sprites viewer
-    - Full info about selected sprite
+    - Detailed info about selected sprite
-    - Applying remaps (changes aren't saved to the file)
+    - Previewing remaps
-    - Getting sprite by its ID
+    - Searching sprites by their base and ID
-- Info about sprite bases
+- Info about sprite bases (sprites count)
-- Browsing cars
+- Cars viewer
-    - Info about their hitboxes, flags, capacity, etc.
+    - Info about selected car's hitboxes, flags, traffic info, doors, etc.
-    - Displaying special cars with their turrets (tank, firetruck, gunjeep)
+    - Tank, Gunjeep and Firetruck are displayed with their turrets
-    - Repainting them
+    - Previewing remaps
-    - Showing their deltas (veriants with lights turned on, open doors etc.)
+    - Deltas viewer (veriants of car's sprite with lights turned on, doors open etc.)
-- Browsing physical palettes
+- Palettes viewer
-    - Info about what sprites/tiles they are used by
+    - Info about what sprites/tiles uses selected palette
     - Info about specific colors
-- Info about palette bases
+- Info about palette bases (virtual palettes count)
 - Fonts list

 ## To do
+- Editor
-- Renderer refactor
+- Exporing tiles/sprites/palettes
 - Virtual palettes list maybe?
-- Editor maybe?
 - ...

 ## Example file